JoshOrndorff/recipes/src/base/setup.md

 Finally, you can see how the `simple-event` module is specified in `kitchen/modules/simple-event/src/lib.rs`.

-This is the general pattern used throughout this recipe.
+This is the general pattern used throughout these recipes.
 We first talk about a new piece of module code stored in `kitchen/modules/<module-name>/src/lib.rs`.
 The module is then included into the runtime by adding the module name and relative path in `kitchen/runtimes/super-node-runtime/Cargo.toml` (if not yet added) and updating `kitchen/runtimes/super-node-runtime/src/lib.rs`.

 ## Learn More

-In fact, the Recipe Kitchen Node and runtime structure has been refactored to cater for the recipe purpose.
+In fact, the Kitchen Node and runtime structure has been refactored to cater for the recipe purpose.
 If you are interested to learn more about how to include your own module in a node runtime, we recommend you to go through the following two tutorials.

 * [Writing a Runtime Module in its Own Crate Tutorial](https://substrate.dev/docs/en/tutorials/ creating-a-runtime-module)
 * [Adding `Contract` Module to Your Runtime Tutorial](https://substrate.dev/docs/en/tutorials/adding-a-module-to-your-runtime)